Research and Teaching Areas

 Internet; Technology; Administrative Law; Legislation

 Olivier Sylvain is an Associate Professor of Law at Fordham University School of Law.
 His academic interests are chiefly in information and communications law and policy.
 He has written a variety of law review articles, policy papers, newspaper columns, and blog posts on current controversies in broadband policy, Internet governance, privacy, and copyright.
-His most recent research projects are on the FCC’s 2015 Open Internet rulemaking, the Supreme Court’s 2014 decision in ABC v.
-Aereo on online video streaming, and the third-party doctrine in Fourth Amendment jurisprudence.
-He has been an invited panelist and speaker at several recent conferences and symposia on Internet governance in the United States and in Europe.
+He has been an invited panelist and speaker at several recent conferences and symposia on these and related issues across the United States and in Europe.

-At Fordham, Olivier teaches Legislation and Regulation, Administrative Law, and Internet-related courses.
-He is also a Research Associate at the Donald McGannon Communication Research Center.
+At Fordham, Olivier teaches Legislation and Regulation, Administrative Law, Information Law, and information law related seminars.
+He is affiliated with the Center for Law and Information Policy and the Donald McGannon Communication Research Center.
 Before entering academia, Olivier was a Karpatkin Fellow in the National Legal Office of the American Civil Liberties Union in New York City and a litigation associate at Jenner & Block, LLC, in Washington, D.C.
+He is on the board of directors for the New York Civil Liberties Union.

 - Williams College, BA